Chicago Maroons: Big Ten Conference

 Jay Berwanger was awarded the first Heisman trophy in 1935.

-Hall of Fame coach Amos Alonzo Stagg coached the football team from 1892–1932, the basketball team from 1920–1921, and the baseball team from 1893–1905 and 1907–1913.
+Hall of Fame coach Amos Alonzo Stagg coached the football team from 1892 to 1932, the basketball team from 1920 to 1921, and the baseball team from 1893 to 1905 and 1907–1913.
 He encouraged players to adopt vegetarianism, believing it supported both athleticism and a "gentle and gentlemanly" sportsmanship.

 The football team was dropped following the 1939 season.
-In explaining the reason to drop football, Robert Maynard Hutchins, the university’s president, had written acidly in The Saturday Evening Post “In many colleges, it is possible for a boy to win 12 letters without learning how to write one.”
+In explaining the reason to drop football, Robert Maynard Hutchins, the university's president, had written acidly in The Saturday Evening Post “In many colleges, it is possible for a boy to win 12 letters without learning how to write one.”

-On March 7, 1946 the University of Chicago withdrew from the Big Ten Conference.
-On May 31, 1946 the resignation was formally accepted by the Big Ten Conference.
+On March 7, 1946, the University of Chicago withdrew from the Big Ten Conference.
+On May 31, 1946, the resignation was formally accepted by the Big Ten Conference.